vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 and plan to continue augmenting that list as I think through the issues more.

+### Dentist trip

+I haven't had dental cleaning done since November 2017, and haven't had a dental checkup since a partial checkup in January 2019 in response to a toothache.
+My teeth feel fine but a trip to the dentist would be nice.

 ### Other rethinking of exercise and measurement tools

 I would like to start thinking about regular exercise beyond my daily